boyzoid/blog/content/posts/2023/december/capturing-storing-gps-data.md

 })
 ```

 This code block sets up an event handler for when the parser has parsed data from the serial port.
 When data is parsed, we call the `update()` method of the `gps` object and pass in the `data` that was parsed.
+The data sent from the GSP module is in a special delimited format and `gps.update()` will parse that data into JSON.

 ## Run the Code